ulixee/platform/cloud/docs/overview/configuration.md

 Other nodes in your cluster can use these services by simply specifying this hosted services server host (`setupHost: localhost: 18181`)

-### CloudNode Type

-A CloudNode is private by default.
-If you set the `cloudType` to `public` in the [CloudNode constructor](../modules/cloud-node.md#constructor), your Datastores will be publicly available for download with attached payment.

 ### Configure Hero Core

 You can configure Hero with any desired options using the `heroCoreConfiguration` property on the [CloudNode constructor](../modules/cloud-node.md#constructor).